1 & 1/4 cup Water for soaking (Paani)

 1/2 tsp Sugar optional (Shakar)

 1/2 cup Peanuts roasted and coarsely grinded (Singhdana)

 Cilantro for garnishing (Dhania Patte)

 - Wash the sabudana and soak in water overnight.
 Most of the water should be soaked when you are ready to cook.
 If there is any leftover water, drain it using a colander.

 - Preheat the Dutch Oven on medium heat.
 Once done add cumin seeds and green chili to it.

 - After they start to splutter, add the potatoes, carrots, peas, little water and salt.
 Place the lid on with the Redi-Temp valve open.
 Once it whistles or you see the steam; close the Redi-Temp valve & switch the heat to low.

 - Open the lid & add the sabudana, peanuts and sugar.
 Mix well.

 - Place the lid on and let it cook for about 5 minutes.

 - When the sabudana is cooked, the pearls should be transparent and not sticky.
 Mix the juice of one lemon and garnish with cilantro.
-Serve hot for breakfast or as a snack.
+Serve hot with serving spoon for breakfast or as a snack.